cvarma2311/workflow-automation-stack/ansible_swarm_setup/HOW_TO_RUN.md

 ### 3.3.
 MinIO Storage Path (Optional)

-The playbook assumes you will store MinIO's data in `/mnt/nvme/minio/data` on the storage host.

-If your persistent storage is located at a different path (e.g., `/data/storage`), you must update it in **two** places:

-1.  `roles/stack_deploy/tasks/main.yml`: In the task `Create MinIO data directory on the storage node`, change the `path` value.
-2.  `roles/stack_deploy/templates/docker-compose.minio.yml.j2`: In the `volumes` section for the `minio` service, change the host path part of the volume mount.
+The playbook creates a directory on each node at `/mnt/minio/data` to be used by that node's MinIO instance.
+If you need to use a different path, you can change it in the `setup_swarm.yml` playbook, in the play named `Create MinIO data directories on all nodes`.

 ## 4. Run the Deployment